flopgov/flopradioapp/README.md

 ## 📝 Disclaimer

 *iPhone, iPad, and macOS are trademarks of Apple Inc., registered in the U.S. and other countries.*
-*Android, Google Play, and Chrome are trademarks of Google LLC.*
+*Android, Google Play, Chrome, and ChromeOS are trademarks of Google LLC.*
+*Windows is a trademark of Microsoft Corporation.*
-*This project is not affiliated with or endorsed by Apple Inc. or Google LLC.*
+*This project is not affiliated with or endorsed by Apple Inc., Google LLC, or Microsoft Corporation.*